MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/python_examples.rst

 =============================================== ====================================================================

-The NOEMA phase jump correction example demonstrates how to use the Python API to correct known instrumental phase jumps in visibility data involving the NOEMA telescope array.
+The NOEMA phase jump correction example demonstrates how to use the Python API to correct known instrumental phase jumps in visibility data.

 **Implementation Details:**